Siphon880gh/devbrain/AI Prompt Engineer (1. Can optimize prompts)/__Prompt Engineering - Fundamentals and Optimizations/_ Prompt Optimization Walkthrough and Documentation Template.md

 - Optimized Prompt

-- Original Prompt (source of truth)
+- Original Prompt (source of truth - this is the rewritten 8th grade level reading prompt.
+You may have it collapsible in Upnote/Obsidian for progressive disclosure to the person reading the notes)

 ### Iteration Rules (Non-Negotiable)